Colin Twomey

 Behavioral cascades

 Startle responses in fish schools are critical for avoiding predation.
 A single individual startling can induce a wave of startle responses across a group.
-What sensory information, social and non-social, makes a fish more or less likely to startle in response to the startle of a neighbor?
-Answering this question allows us to uncover the network of sensory information in a group, and to say when and how information may propagate through a school at any given moment.
-Fright wave
+What sensory information, social and non-social, makes an individual more or less likely to startle in response to the startle of a neighbor?

 • Within-group structure